molmod/yaff/doc/ug_sampling.rst

 free-energy methods.
 Just as many popular MD engines, Yaff works together with PLUMED using the :class:`yaff.external.libplumed.ForcePartPlumed` class.
 This class acts as a :class:`yaff.pes.ff.ForcePart` in the sense that it computes energies, forces, and virials by making use of PLUMED.
-At the same time, it also acts as a :class:`yaff.sampling.iterative.Hook` and should be attached to the MD integrator.
-The latter is required because PLUMED has to be aware of the dynamics of the simulation: for instance in metadynamics, a distinction has to made between energy calculations in the middle of a timestep and at the very end of it.

 A typical setup could look as follows::